 Modernising the Art of Governance

-Nikolai Astrup on equipping the Norwegian government for the digital and climate revolution.
+Nikolai Astrup talks to Matthew Bishop about equipping the Norwegian government for the digital and climate revolution.

 Even the best governance needs to be upgraded from time to time.
 For the past three years, as Minister of Digitalisation and then Minister of Local Government and Modernisation, Nikolai Astrup has been working to reform Norway’s near-universally admired system of government to equip it for new opportunities and some huge challenges in the decades ahead.